What are the day to day operations of this route?

 How many accounts does the route have where is the warehouse located?

-The route consists of 37 accounts including gas stations, convenience stores, and a school.
+The route consists of 42 accounts including gas stations and a hospital.
 The locations of the accounts and the warehouse will be disclosed upon execution of a signed Non Disclosure Agreement.

 How long has the seller owned the route?